erik777/cratedb-utils/docs/TUTORIAL_TABLE_DESIGN_OBJECTS.md

 # Crate Table Design with objects

-If you are used to a traditional SQL database, and putting your JSON or XML documents in a string/varchar/clob/blob/text field, you are going to love the 'object' datatype in CrateDB.
+If you are used to a traditional SQL database, and putting your JSON or XML documents in a string/varchar/clob/blob/text field, you are going to love the `object` datatype in CrateDB.
 This tutorial takes you through table creation, and with hands on experience, you learn what you can and cannot do with this capability, and how to do it.

 ## Presumptions

 You ideally have a working copy of CrateDB running if you want to try the examples.
 You might find it a good read even if not in front of your CrateDB CLI (crash), as it is very detailed.

 You will want to read Crate's documentation on [table schema creation](https://crate.io/docs/crate/reference/sql/ddl/basics.html#schemas) and [Data Types](https://crate.io/docs/crate/reference/sql/data_types.html), reading in detail the part on the [object](https://crate.io/docs/crate/reference/sql/data_types.html#object) type.
+You should have a basic understand of the difference between `dynamic` and `ignored` objects.

 ## Table definition